 Now my favorite pictures are the ones where he is running and jumping because it truly captures his adventurous personality.

-Similar to how a caricature highlights distinguishing characteristics and features of someone, capturing motion in photography can have a similar effect.
+Similar to how a caricature highlights distinguishing characteristics and features of someone, capturing motion using back button focus can have a similar effect.
 It adds another element to a photograph and it can be very challenging at first.
 Like anything else, practice helps improve the product.
 It’s incredibly rewarding when you capture that perfect moment!

 I always try to shoot at 1/400 or higher to get a sharp photo even if my subject isn’t moving a lot.
 I don’t have a steady hand with some of my heavier lenses so a higher shutter speed helps to offset that.